agaraysa/TSWD-agaraysa-portfolio/final-project-part-one.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Outline
-*I used Claude to help me brainstorm because I was stuck on my idea, especially after hearing feedback from my classmates on Monday after I presented it to them.
-They mentioned I had no story arc and they wanted to know who my audience was.

-So with Claude’s help in brainstorming and some direction, this is how I am evolving my ROC into an actual story:
+> With Claude’s help in brainstorming and some direction, this is how I am evolved my RCO into an actual story:
 ### Introduction of My Data Visualization Story:

 **Option 1 :** Start with my Personal Connection